TT1: Contents

 TT1 is one of few New Kingdom tombs discovered intact in modern times.
 However, Cooney suggests the tomb does not represent an intact Nineteenth Dynasty burial but instead a tomb which family may have reentered as late as the Twentieth Dynasty to remove recyclable items.
 The exact positions of the objects within the burial chamber at the time of discovery is unknown.

 The largest pieces of furniture in the tomb were funerary in nature.
 These are Sennedjem's funerary bed and his funerary chair dedicated by his son Khabekhnet, and an uninscribed offering table.
 Eight stools were placed in the tomb.
 Five are everyday examples used by the occupants in life and three are considered to be funerary; two are inscribed for Iyneferti and one for Mose.
 All forty boxes and chests in the tomb were found empty; the contents were likely removed by later family members.
 The only jewellery found in the tomb comes from the bodies of Sennedjem, Iyneferti and Khonsu; the nine boxes thought to have held jewellery were likely emptied by family members in antiquity.
 Remaining personal possessions included Sennedjem's work tools, among which were a right-angle level and a cubit rod, and nine inscribed walking sticks.
 Funerary provisions included bread, fruit, and painted vases of wine.
+A date palm trunk was carved with the head of Hathor flanked by goddesses Nekhbet and Wadjet as crowned cobras, and inscribed with Sennedjem's name and title.
+According to Bruyère, it was used as a lever to move objects into the tomb.

 One of the largest known ostraca (stone or broken pottery used for writing on) was placed near the coffin set of Sennedjem.
 It is inscribed with the start of the Story of Sinuhe in hieratic text.
 The upper surface was polished and it was shaped to mimic a wooden writing tablet, although at 106 × 22 cm it is larger than its wooden counterparts.
 It was placed in the tomb as a burial gift; possibly the text was a favourite of Sennedjem.